SilentCicero/yoyo-bootstrap/README.md

 ## About

-React Bootstrap but for the actual DOM.
-Include only the Bootstrap components and CSS you need in pure JS.
+Basically React Bootstrap but for the actual DOM.
+Include only the Bootstrap components and CSS you need in pure JS with proper argument nesting.
+All modules are actual DOM elements that can be directly appended and used in the DOM.
+All base level scaffolding and common CSS is included in helper modules (e.g. `yoyo-bootstrap/common`).

 ## Usage